Pseudomonas aeruginosa

 What is it?

-Pseudomonas aeruginosa is an almost ubiquitous bacterium.
+Pseudomonas aeruginosa is an ubiquitous bacterium.
 It is often found in natural aquatic environments, such as rivers or lakes, but it is also frequently present in artificial water systems, thanks to its ability to produce biofilm and colonise surfaces in contact with water.
 It is considered an opportunistic pathogen, causing infections in humans, especially in vulnerable individuals.
 According to The Lancet, it is the 5th organism responsible for infection-related deaths worldwide: a threat, therefore, not to be underestimated.

 Where is Pseudomonas aeruginosa found?